nextcloud/documentation/admin_manual/installation/deployment_recommendations.rst

 Recommended System Requirements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-One machine running the application server, Webserver, database server and local storage.
+One machine running the application server, Web server, database server and local storage.

 Authentication via an existing LDAP or Active Directory server.